Hamilton, Victoria: Birth of the town

-The proximity of The Grange to other properties and to important tracks between Portland and New South Wales led to the gradual emergence of a small town.
-This included an inn, blacksmith, a small store and some shanties and businesses nearby.
-The site was a small social centre for surrounding pastoral properties, with horse races being held along the Grange Burn flat.
+The proximity of The Grange to other properties and to important routes between Portland and New South Wales, led to the gradual emergence of a small town.
+This settlement featured an inn, a blacksmith, a small store and some random shanties and businesses nearby.
+The site was a local social centre and meeting point for the surrounding pastoral properties; horse races were held along the Grange Burn flat.

-A Post Office opened on 1 July 1844 (Hamilton from 1 January 1854).
+A postal office opened on 1 July 1844 (Hamilton from 1 January 1854).

-The desire for a school prompted a town survey that commenced in 1849.
+The desire for a school prompted a town survey, which commenced in 1849.
 The township of Hamilton was formally declared in 1851.
-The town was named in the following way as quoted by the book, "Dundas Shire Centenary 1863-1963", page 58.
+The town was named in the following way as quoted by the book "Dundas Shire Centenary 1863-1963", page 58.
 Quote: "In 1840, owing to police difficulties in controlling public houses on, or not on the imaginary boundary line, Henry Wade was sent from Sydney on a special mission to mark out the boundary.
 He completed the survey as far as Serviceton by the spring of 1847, and was then appointed District Surveyor and in 1850, laid out a township for the Grange, which he named Hamilton.
 It was then the prerogative of the surveyor to christen his lay-out.
 Wade and his family had made close friends of the Hamiltons and Gibsons of Bringalbert, there being intermarriages later."

-The railway reached the town in 1877, along with the local railway station which later became a hub of several branch lines until they closed in 1977 and 1979.
+The railway reached the town in 1877 and, along with the local railway station, would become a hub of several branch lines until their eventual closures in 1977 and 1979.

+Hamilton was proclaimed as a city on 22 November 1949.